Below is a diagram of the project teams workflow. Click to enlarge the image.

 Project Team Members

-Hannah Burrack is an Professor of Entomology and Extension Specialist for specialty crops at North Carolina State University.
+Hannah Burrack is a Professor of Entomology and Extension Specialist for specialty crops at North Carolina State University.
 She is also the Platform Leader for Education & Outreach at the North Carolina Plant Sciences Initiative (NC PSI).
 Dr. Burrack’s research focuses on understanding the ecology of insect pests in tobacco, industrial hemp, and small fruits and utilizing this information to enhance pest management.
 She is particularly interested in landscape scale management issues, host preference behavior, and invasive species biology.
 Dr. Burrack will co-lead Objective 1.

-Joanna Chiu is an Associate Professor in the Department of Entomology and Nematology at the University of California- Davis.
+Joanna Chiu is a Professor in the Department of Entomology and Nematology at the University of California- Davis.
 Dr. Chiu’s research focuses on the regulation of circadian rhythms in animals using a combination of molecular genetics, biochemical, and proteomic approaches.
 Dr. Chiu’s research team is working to develop molecular markers that will enable us to detect and describe long distance SWD movement.
 Her research will provide us with tools to track SWD movement and produce off season management strategies.
 Dr. Chiu will lead the insecticide resistance monitoring and management component of the project (Objective 4).

 Kent Daane is an extension specialist at the University of California- Berkeley.
 Dr. Daane’s research focuses on the development of ecologically-based insect pest management systems.
 Research studies include classical biological control, augmentation programs, insect-plant interactions, use of least-disruptive insecticides and the biology of natural enemies.
 Dr. Daane is leading a team to identify and quantify resident parasitoids and screen exotic parasitoids for their potential to be biological control agents against SWD.
 Dr. Daane will co-lead the biological control component of the project (Objective 3.1).